Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 The header of the file is this:

     Year,Manhattan,Brooklyn nine-nin,Queens,The Bronx,Staten Island

+An example line of data is this:

+    1790,33131,4549,6159,1781,3827

-    An example line of data is this: 1790,33131,4549,6159,1781,3827 You should support comma separated headers of boroughs with spaces in them. (e.g.) Staten island does not have to be the last entry.
+You should support comma separated headers of boroughs with spaces in them. (e.g.) Staten island does not have to be the last entry.
+I modified the names to include some spaces like The Bronx.

 Your goal: write a program that will perform the following actions based on a command line argument: